feiskyer/konveyor-vscode/vscode/README.md

 ## Installation

 1. Install [Visual Studio Code](https://code.visualstudio.com/).
-2. Search for `kai-vscode` in the Extensions Marketplace or [download it directly from GitHub Releases](https://github.com/konveyor/editor-extensions/releases).
+2. Search for `aks-migrate` in the Extensions Marketplace or [download it directly from GitHub Releases](https://github.com/azure/aks-migrate/releases).
 3. Follow the setup walkthrough to configure your environment.
-Alternatively, Command Palette, select "Welcome: Open Walkthrough", and select "Konveyor".
+Alternatively, Command Palette, select "Welcome: Open Walkthrough", and select "AKS Migrate".

 ---